ComplexPlane/SMB2PracticeMod/doc/console-setup-guide.md

-# ApeSphere Console Setup Guide
+# SMB2 Practice Mod Console Setup Guide

 1. Homebrew your Wii using [this guide](wii.guide), up to and including installing the Homebrew channel.
    I highly recommend following the Letterbomb homebrew method over other methods, it's super reliable and easy.